 Even still, it may be difficult to figure out if you have been exposed to benzene.
 If you have leukemia, you can usually trace the disease back to a situation in which you were exposed to benzene in some significant fashion.
 Getting a specific history of your benzene poisoning is important.

 However, the symptoms of benzene poisoning are nonspecific.
-Many times, benzene exposure manifests itself as a flu.
+Many times, benzene exposure manifests itself as the flu.
 Victims feel weak and will generally lose weight.
 They will have pain throughout their bodies.
 Many times, they will have a fever.
 Sometimes they will have swollen glands.
 The symptoms of benzene poisoning often appear slowly over a long period of time, but in some cases, the reaction is immediate.
 People who are especially sensitive to the chemical compound can have a near-instant, gravely serious central nervous system breakdown due to the toxicity.

 More often, the detrimental health effects of benzene poisoning can take many years to show themselves.
 There are people who move away from areas where they were unknowingly exposed to benzene, but later in life get diagnosed with AML or a leukemia-related disease only to discover that chronic benzene exposure was the source of their illness.